nblauch/nblauch.github.io/_pages/about.md

 ---

 I am a 2nd-year PhD Student in [Neural Computation](http://compneuro.cmu.edu/) in the [Center for the Neural Basis of Cognition](http://www.cnbc.cmu.edu/) at Carnegie Mellon University.
-I am supervised by Professors [David Plaut](http://www.cnbc.cmu.edu/~plaut/) and [Marlene Behrmann](http://www.cnbc.cmu.edu/~behrmann/) within the [Department of Psychology](https://www.cmu.edu/dietrich/psychology/) and am currently supported by a Carnegie Mellon Neuroscience Institute Presidential Fellowship.
+I am advised by Professors [David Plaut](http://www.cnbc.cmu.edu/~plaut/) and [Marlene Behrmann](http://www.cnbc.cmu.edu/~behrmann/) in the Visual Cognition group within the [Department of Psychology](https://www.cmu.edu/dietrich/psychology/).

 <p align="center">
   about